Henrietta Bowden-Jones

+Henrietta Bowden-Jones (born 27 April 1964) is a British physician and psychiatrist specialising in addiction treatment and research.
+She is the founder of both the National Problem Gambling Clinic and the National Centre for Gaming Disorders, the first clinics in the United Kingdom dedicated to treating gambling disorder and gaming disorder, respectively.
+She was appointed an Officer of the Order of the British Empire (OBE) for services to addiction treatment and research.

 Early life and education

-Bowden-Jones was born in Turin, Italy to an Italian mother and British father.
+Bowden-Jones was born in Turin, Italy, to an Italian mother and a British father.
 She studied medicine at the University of Pavia.
-Bowden-Jones specialised in psychiatry on the Charing Cross Hospital Psychiatry Rotation at the Chelsea and Westminster Hospital.
+She later specialised in psychiatry on the Charing Cross Hospital psychiatry rotation at Chelsea and Westminster Hospital.
 She earned a Doctorate of Medicine in neuroscience at Imperial College London.
-Her postgraduate research focuses on the ventromedial prefrontal cortex of alcohol dependency, using computerised neuropsychological assessments including the Cambridge gamble task.
+Her postgraduate research examined the role of the ventromedial prefrontal cortex in alcohol dependency, using computerised neuropsychological assessments, including the Cambridge gamble task.

 Career

-Bowden-Jones has worked in Addiction Psychiatry for all of her NHS consultant career, starting with running the Soho Rapid Access Clinic for homeless opiate addicted patients to running the NHS addictions inpatient facility in central London for alcohol and all drug addictions for many years before moving to the field of Behavioural Addictions and opening the two national centres.

-She is a co-opted member (Behavioural Addictions) of the Faculty of Addictions at the Royal College of Psychiatrists.